 How to qualify for a short-term loan

-While each lender has its own requirements, here are a couple of things you’ll typically need to qualify for a personal loan with a short term:
+While each lender has its own requirements, you’ll typically need a couple of things to qualify for a personal loan with a short term:

 - Verifiable income: Lenders want to see that you can afford a new loan in addition to any other debt you might have.